djhaskin987/degasolv/docs/command-reference.rst

     descriptions.
 Options marked with `**` may be used more than once.

     -a, --enable-alternatives   Consider all alternatives
     -A, --disable-alternatives  Consider only first alternatives
+    -e, --search-strat STRAT    May be 'breadth-first' or 'depth-first'.
-    -f, --conflict-strat STRAT  exclusive  May be 'exclusive', 'inclusive' or 'prioritized'.
+    -f, --conflict-strat STRAT  May be 'exclusive', 'inclusive' or 'prioritized'.
     -p, --present-package PKG   Hard present package. ** -r, --requirement REQ       Resolve req. **
-    -R, --repository INDEX                 Search INDEX for packages. ** -s, --resolve-strat STRAT   thorough   May be 'fast' or 'thorough'.
+    -R, --repository INDEX      Search INDEX for packages. ** -s, --resolve-strat STRAT   May be 'fast' or 'thorough'.
-    -S, --index-strat STRAT     priority   May be 'priority' or 'global'.
+    -S, --index-strat STRAT     May be 'priority' or 'global'.
-    -t, --package-system SYS    degasolv   May be 'degasolv' or 'apt'.
+    -t, --package-system SYS    May be 'degasolv' or 'apt'.
     -h, --help                  Print this help page

   The following options are required for subcommand `resolve-locations`: